drawwithcode/2018-group-work-group-09/README.md

 }

 ```

 S:The variable "reald" increments the rotation of the ellipse in the instance newPlanet.
-Reference per fare velocità fatta così
+We take the inspiration for how produce different velocities from this <a href = "https://github.com/pablotrinidad/solar-system-visualization" style="color: black;">sketch</a> but in our project the planets' speed is set by the user in real time.

 ```js
 function Planet(_x, _y, _size, _velocity) {